MakanAKaregar/ESA_CAMEO_WGAST/Field campaign in Cameroon/README.md

   <em>.</em>
 </p>

-### Site CAM5 is in the Campo (Ntem) River estuary, a narrow estuary with forested banks dominated by a single river
+### Site CAM5 is in the Campo (Ntem) River estuary, a narrow estuary with forested banks dominated by a single river.
 <p align="center">
   <img src="../assets/CAM5_fieldwork.jpg" width="1200">
   <br>